15 Places To Visit In North Macedonia For A Scenic Retreat

 Photo: Pudelek / Wikimedia Commons

-Matka Canyon is one of North Macedonia’s most stunning natural attractions, offering visitors a chance to immerse themselves in breathtaking landscapes.
+Matka Canyon is one of tourist places in North Macedonia’s most stunning natural attractions, offering visitors a chance to immerse themselves in breathtaking landscapes.
 The canyon’s emerald waters wind through towering cliffs, creating a paradise for nature lovers and adventure seekers alike.
 Visitors can explore the deep gorge by kayaking, discover the fascinating Vrelo Cave—one of the deepest underwater caves in Europe—and hike along picturesque trails.
 With its diverse plant life and rare species, Matka Canyon is a haven for both naturalists and photographers, making it a must-visit destination.

 Best Time To Visit: March to October

-Top Tourist Attractions: Vrelo Cave, Matka Monastery, Butterfly Gorge
+Major Attractions: Vrelo Cave, Matka Monastery, Butterfly Gorge

 3. Skopje